department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <div id="veteran-not-dishonorable-discharge" class="usa-accordion-content">

 With certain exceptions, the Veteran must have served for a minimum of 24 continuous months or the full period for which the person was called to active duty if they were an:
-- Enlisted person who served after September 7, 1980, **or**
+- Enlisted person who served after September 7, 1980, <b>or</b>
 - Officer who served after October 16, 1981

 A VA regional office determines eligibility in cases where the Veteran had:
-- Undesirable, bad conduct, and any other type of discharge other than honorable **or**
+- Undesirable, bad conduct, and any other type of discharge other than honorable <b>or</b>
 - Multiple discharges of varying character
 </div>
 </li>

 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="armed-forces-of-us">Member of the Armed Forces of the United States</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="armed-forces-of-us">Member of the United States Armed Forces</button>
 <div id="armed-forces-of-us" class="usa-accordion-content">

-The person died on active duty.
+The service member died on active duty.
 </div>
 </li>